Johnny Bright

 John Dee Bright (June 11, 1930 – December 14, 1983) was an American professional football player in the Canadian Football League (CFL).
-A troubling racist incident he endured as a college football player in the U.S. caused rule changes in the National Collegiate Athletic Association.
-After his emigration to Canada, he played a starring role as an Edmonton Eskimo and also became a school principal and an important role model for black Canadians and aspiring athletes in Edmonton.
+A troubling racist incident he endured as a college football player in the United States caused rule changes in the National Collegiate Athletic Association (NCAA).
+After his emigration to Canada, he played a starring role for the Edmonton Eskimos and also became a school principal and an important role model for Black Canadians and aspiring athletes in Edmonton.

 Bright played college football for the Drake Bulldogs.
 He is a member of the Canadian Football Hall of Fame, the College Football Hall of Fame, the Missouri Valley Conference Hall of Fame, the Edmonton Eskimos Wall of Honour, the Alberta Sports Hall of Fame, and the Des Moines Registers Iowa Sports Hall of Fame.

 In 1951, Bright was named a first-team All-American, and was awarded the Nils V. "Swede" Nelson Sportsmanship Award.
 In 1969, Bright was named Drake University's greatest football player of all time.
 Bright is the only Drake football player to have his jersey number (No. 43) retired by the school, and in June 2006, received honorable mention from ESPN.com senior writer Ivan Maisel, as one of the best college football players to ever wear No. 43.
 In February 2006, the football field at Drake Stadium was named in his honor.
 In November 2006, Bright was voted one of the CFL's Top 50 players (No. 19) of the league's modern era by Canadian sports network TSN.

 On October 20, 1951, Bright was the victim of an intentional, racially motivated, on-field assault by an opposing college football player from the Oklahoma A&M Cowboys that was captured in a widely disseminated and Pulitzer Prize-winning photo sequence, and eventually came to be known as the "Johnny Bright incident".

 Early life

 Born in Fort Wayne, Indiana on June 11, 1930, Bright was the second oldest of five brothers.
-Bright lived with his mother and step father Daniel Bates, brothers, Homer Bright, the eldest, Alfred, Milton, and Nate Bates, in a working class, predominantly African-American neighborhood in Fort Wayne.
+Bright lived with his mother and step father Daniel Bates, brothers, Homer Bright, the eldest, Alfred, Milton, and Nate Bates, in a working class, predominantly African-American neighbourhood in Fort Wayne.

 Bright was a three-sport (football, basketball, track and field) star at Fort Wayne's Central High School.
 Bright, who also was an accomplished softball pitcher and boxer, led Central High's football team to a City title in 1945, and helped the basketball team to two state tournament Final Four appearances.